Czech Republic - Data Protection Overview

 - Act No. 280/2009 Coll., Tax Code (only available to download in Czech here).

-Pursuant to Section 7 of the Act, the age of the child required for consent to the processing of his or her personal data in relation to information society services without the necessity to obtain additional consent of the legal representative is lowered to a minimum age of 15 years.
+Pursuant to Section 7 of the Act, the age of the child required for consent to the processing of their personal data in relation to information society services without the necessity to obtain additional consent of the legal representative is lowered to a minimum age of 15 years.
 There are no specific additional national rules or regulations with regard to the processing of children's data.

 Rules on the processing of special categories of data are set out by various pieces of legislation, such as: